Find Grad Schools

 Doctor’s Degrees in Other Computer Software & Media Applications

 There are 3 schools in the United States where you can get your doctor's degree in computer software and media applications.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 30% were students from underrepresented racial-ethnic groups.
-Also, 10.0% of computer software and media applications graduates were international students.
+Approximately 0% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 66.7% of computer software and media applications graduates were international students.

 Education Levels of Computer Software and Media Applications Majors